threedworld-mit/tdw/Documentation/lessons/video/screen_record_osx.md

 ffmpeg -f avfoundation -i "1:0" -vsync 0 -framerate 60 -filter:v"crop=512:512,1792:956" -c:v h264 -qp 0 -preset ultrafast -y "/Users/user/tdw_example_controller_output/video_capture/video.mp4"
 ```

-4. If the ffmpeg process has an error, read the error carefully.
+4. If the ffmpeg process has an error, read the error carefully and adjust your command's parameters accordingly.
 An audio-related error, for example, usually means that your `"audio_device"` is wrong.
 If, on the other hand, there is no error, you can press `q` to quit.

 *If you get an error about the framerate:* On some (but not all) machines, you may get an error like this: